Table of Contents

 One glance at the headlines over the last few years and it’s clear there are problems with the current system.
 From dangerous synthetic cannabinoids discovered in CBD in Virginia in 2018, to the state of Michigan shutting down a testing facility for faking test results in 2019, the lack of overarching regulatory protocols on a state-by-state basis is failing consumers and damaging the legitimacy of the sector.

-As the industry explodes, the lack of standards, regulations, and variable certificates of analysis are only becoming more noticeable.
+As the industry explodes, the lack of cannabis industry standardization, regulations, and variable certificates of analysis is only becoming more noticeable.
 Not only do consumers suffer from a contaminated and possibly dangerous product, but the industry as a whole suffers from a hit to its reputation.

 Falsified Results and the Importance of a Credible COA